ckan/ckan/doc/publisher-profile.rst

 Specifically, the workflow looks like:

+* A User joins or creates an Organization

+    * If the user is the creator of the Organization then they become administrator of the Organization.

+    * Otherwise they become a Member.

-* A User is added to an Organization by an Organization administrator
+* New Members must be added by the Organization Administrator, although anyone can request to join an Organization

 * User creates a dataset.
 On creation User must assign this dataset to a specific organization (and can only assign to a organization of which User is a